 Clan Badge

-The clan badge is used by clansmen and women to show allegiance to their Clan Chief.
+The clan badge is used by clansmen and women to show their allegiance to the Clan Chief.

 Traditionally in